ComputeCanada/DC-shell_automation/README.md

 ## Working with Data

-# Going to Use a modification of Cam's setup here.
-Have the EPL Hold data and want to know which books have been in the top ten the longest.
-Will first do this by branch and then do it for all branches to show off the power of * and the terminal in general.
-Finally, will make it a script so that it can be run any time an update to the dataset is pulled in. chmod +x filename.sh

 Consider the following data as an example of a spreadsheet that a librarian may find themself working with.

 ![SpreadsheetSample](spreadsheetSample.png)